secretstartups/handbook/finance/expenses/index.html.md

    - Please note we do not reimburse late fees, initial set up, or equipment costs, including ipads, mobile phone handsets, airpods, routers.
    - We do not reimburse for additional services on your telecoms provider bill, i.e. Television package, additional sim cards, family packs.
    - If an itemized bill is not available , costs will only be reimbursed for the element relating to Internet Access , i.e. if you pay for tv, internet & phone - the invoice should be divided by 3 /# of services and we will pay this value only.
+* Team members are not allowed to expense items on behalf of their managers.
 * Anything submitted outside of these guidelines will be flagged as Out of Policy.
 * All work-related expenses (internet, co-working space, other monthly subscription, etc.) are not reimbursable while on Leave of any kind.
 * For PEO's, as you are aware with Navan, the system will automatically reimburse in the currency of the GitLab organisation you are employed via.
 To ensure you are reimbursed in the currency in which your PEO needs to be invoiced please submit your expenses in the payment currency you will be invoicing the PEO in. i.e. if you invoice your PEO in USD, then convert the expense into USD prior to submitting the expense report in Navan.
 This will then allow you to know the exact amount to invoice the PEO every month.
-If this is not doable then we will convert the currency using the FX rates from Netsuite on the day this expense is transferred to payroll for payment to the PEO.
+If this is not doable then we will convert the currency using the FX rates from Netsuite on the day this expense is transferred to Payroll for payment to the PEO.
 * As with any third-party, it is best practice to limit the amount of personal data shared.
 The inclusion of [personal data](https://about.gitlab.com/handbook/security/data-classification-standard.html#data-classification-definitions) on your receipts is not required to submit an expense, so feel free to redact personal data for increased [privacy](https://about.gitlab.com/handbook/legal/privacy/#what-data-privacy-means).
 However, this is not a required step.
 For those that choose not to redact personal data from your expense receipts, the privacy and security controls in place at Navan [were evaluated](https://about.gitlab.com/handbook/security/security-assurance/security-risk/third-party-risk-management.html) and they are designed to adequately protect your information.

 ### Out of Policy Transactions